-“Later on that,” she says, and lies back.
+“Later on that,” she says.
 “Right now, let us introduce you to you.”

 Minerva looks down and takes some notes again as the film plays.
 I decide to stop looking at her.
 Whatever the verdict, focusing on her won’t influence a thing.
-And, who knows, maybe someone’s taping me looking at her instead of the showreel of my life now, too.
+And, who knows, maybe someone’s taking notes of me looking at her instead of the show reel of my life now, too.

 Act 3.
 I am fourteen, almost fifteen in this one.
 My hair is the longest it has ever been, dark brown, beautifully worn in a mane everybody stares at.
 Somebody hands me a flier on the street and asks me to model for them.
 I smile shyly but keep walking.
 I don’t see it, but I remember it – that night, I cried myself to sleep.
 I said no because I knew I didn’t have it in me to model, not because it could have been a scam.
 Doubts were beginning to creep up on me around that age.
 I didn’t have anything in me, no depth and no spark, I used to think.
-And ah, like most women, despite all the polishing my realest self will always be fifteen years old.
+And, like most women, despite all the polishing, my most real self will always be fifteen years old.

-“I get it, I get it,” I say, breaking off the silence.
+“I get it, I get it,” I say, breaking off the silence before moving on to the next scene.
 “I’ve wasted some chances to do some things at the best of my abilities – but what’s your point?
 So has everyone.
 Also, can I speak to your supervis-”

 “No such thing in here, love.”

-Minerva’s no bullshit voice comes like a slap in the face after all I have seen.
+Minerva’s no bullshit voice comes like a slap in the face.